NeckerFree/azure-fullstack-automation/README.md

 git clone https://github.com/NeckerFree/azure-fullstack-automation.git
 cd azure-fullstack-automation
 ```
+create a file
 ## 📦 Provision Infrastructure (Terraform) <a name="terraform"></a>

-Infrastructure provisioning is fully automated and triggered via **GitHub Actions** on every push or pull request to the `main` branch.
+Infrastructure provisioning is fully automated and triggered via **GitHub Actions** on every push or pull request to the `master` branch.

 - Terraform is initialized and executed within the workflow using predefined variables.
 - The deployment includes: